 5.7.1 No later than 14 working days before the Bid submission date, the Administrator of the Tender may require Bidders to submit the Reference Model and the Simulator with the Manufacturer’s price list as of the submission date, in accordance with the quantities list detailed in the Reference Model.

 5.7.2 It is hereby clarified that, in addition to what is stated in Section 3.7 of the Tender documents, all the products and services offered by the Supplier in its response to the Reference Model are required to be compatible with the Manufacturer’s standard licensing specifications and shall be offered in the accepted configuration in which the products or services are sold in the region in which the official price list is valid.
-In order to form an opinion, the Administrator of the Tender may request official references from the Manufacturer in relation to the products offered in the response to the Reference Model, or similar products in the Manufacturer’s price list, including licensing specifications and product capabilities, sales volumes of the products offered, and similar products in the region where the official price list is valid and in any other regions of the world, accountants’ approvals, and any other documentation that the Administrator of the Tender shall deem necessary.
+In order to form an opinion, the Administrator of the Tender may request official references from the Manufacturer in relation to the products offered in response to the Reference Model, or similar products in the Manufacturer’s price list, including licensing specifications and product capabilities, sales volumes of the products offered, and similar products in the region where the official price list is valid and in any other regions of the world, accountants’ approvals, and any other documentation that the Administrator of the Tender shall deem necessary.

 5.7.3 Insofar as, in the opinion of the Administrator of the Tender, a substantial change has been made in the base of the Manufacturer’s official price list, including a substantial change to the proposed system, the Administrator of the Tender shall be entitled to request that the Reference Model is updated accordingly.
 For the avoidance of doubt, excluding exceptional cases, the Administrator of the Tender shall not permit changes to the Bidder’s response to the Reference Model that would derogate from what is detailed in the Bidder’s Bid by the bid submission deadline.